GRSupercool/BeautyandGraceHair/README.md

 This project  started out as an oppotrunity to build a website for a business, meet a capstone requirements for an academic  program and a project to utilize use my API, Javascript, HTML and CSS skills.

-The project requirements for Web Develpment program at Seattle University,included the following:
+The project requirements for Web Develpment program at Seattle University included the following:

 1.Come up with an idea for a web project that fits with your career goals and skill set.